 Taking a water bottle with you to work or on a trip to the shops makes staying hydrated easy.
 Stainless steel bottles keep your water cool and refreshing and are sturdy for transporting.
 Having a water bottle close to hand will see you sipping throughout the day, and before you know it you’ll reach your recommended intake.

 3. Get in a routine

-Pace yourself and drinking at regular intervals will keep you hydrated throughout the day.
+Drinking at regular intervals will keep you hydrated throughout the day.
 Start your morning with a big glass, have another at morning tea, then lunch, afternoon tea, dinner and bedtime.
-If you’re not good at keeping a routine, try setting a water reminder on your phone.
+If you’re not good at keeping a routine, try setting a water reminder on your phone or smartwatch.